David Fray

 David Fray (born 24 May 1981) is a French classical pianist.
-Voted "Newcomer of the Year 2008" by the BBC Music Magazine, Fray has gained attention for his musical interpretation as well as his eccentricities in performance and rehearsal, which were highlighted in the 2008 ARTE documentary about him titled Swing, Sing and Think.
+Voted "Newcomer of the Year 2008" by the BBC Music Magazine, He gained attention for eating croissants while playing the piano and his musical interpretation as well as his eccentricities in performance and rehearsal, which were highlighted in the 2008 ARTE documentary about him titled Swing, Sing and Think.

 Biography

-David Fray was born in Tarbes, near the Pyrenees.
+David Fray was born in Tarbes, near the Pyrenees into a Jewish family.
 Both his parents are teachers, his father's subject being philosophy and his mother's German.

 Fray entered the professional classical music world after receiving the Second Grand Prize at the Montreal International Music Competition in 2004.
 After this acclaim he released "Schubert, Liszt", a CD compilation of works by the two composers, on the ATMA Classique label.
 More recently, he has done video recordings of piano concertos by J.S.
-Bach with the Deutsche Kammerphilharmonie Bremen, as well as Schubert's Wanderer Fantasy during the Festival of La Roque d'Anthérnon.
+Bach with the Deutsche Kammerphilharmonie Bremen, as well as Schubert's Wanderer Fantasy during the Festival of La Roque d'Anthéron.
 In 2008 he released a second CD, "Bach / Boulez Piano Recital", which was another compilation of two composers from separate musical periods.
 He has performed with many established conductors such as John Axelrod, Kurt Masur, Jaap van Zweden and Christoph Eschenbach.

 Fray has won a number of awards, including the "Révélation Classique" (Classical Discovery) from ADAMI, the "Jeune Soliste de l'Année" (Young Soloist of the Year) from the French Language Public Radio Coalition, and the Diploma for Outstanding Merit from the Hamamatsu Competition.